renetanikolova/freeCodeCamp/guide/english/java/data-structures/index.md

 _Map.Entry_ – Entry is an interface inside Map interface; we use it for entrySet() – the set of entries: key + value.

 _TreeMap_ is a map, which keys are sorted in a natural order.
-We can create our one Comparator, so that keys would be sorted the way we want them to be.
+We can create our own Comparator, so that keys would be sorted the way we want them to be.